svengau/gridsome-source-stripe/README.md

     options: {
       objectTypes: { product: { expand: ['data.skus'] }, plans: {</* query options for plans */>} },
       secretKey: 'xxxxxxxxx',
+      // optional params
+      stripeOptions: {},
+      downloadFiles: true,
+      imageDirectory: 'stripe_images',
     },
   },
 ];
 ```

+if downloadFiles is `true` the plugin will download all assets associated to fields `image` and `images` into `imageDirectory`.

 ## How to query and filter